St. Petersburg, Florida: Sports

 St. Petersburg is home to the Grand Prix of St. Petersburg, the inaugural race was held in April 2005.
 The circuit itself is made of downtown streets passing Al Lang Stadium, the marina, and a runway in Albert Whitted Airport, and streets are temporarily blocked off for the annual Indy Racing League's IndyCar Series race.
 The race was postponed in 2020 due to the spread of the COVID-19 coronavirus, and was rescheduled as the final race of the season, rather than the first race.
 In 2012, the road intersecting Turn 10 was renamed Dan Wheldon Way in memory of Dan Wheldon, who won the 2005 race thanks to a move made on that turn.
 Wheldon was killed in an accident at the Las Vegas Motor Speedway in the 2011 season finale.

 The Tampa Bay Rowdies of the United Soccer League began play in Tampa in 2010 and moved to Al Lang Stadium in 2011.
 The long-time baseball venue is named after Al Lang, a former mayor of St. Petersburg who was instrumental in bringing spring training to the city in 1914.
 The Rowdies initially shared Al Lang Stadium with various amateur baseball events, but eventually took over operation of the facility and has converted it into a soccer-only facility The Rowdies' ownership has expressed interest in moving up to join Major League Soccer (MLS) and a 2016 referendum gave the club permission to build a larger privately funded stadium at the site of Al Lang Stadium if the move takes place.

 The Bay Area Pelicans Rugby Football Club has made their home in St. Petersburg since 1977.

 Government

 The city of St. Petersburg has been governed under a strong mayor form of government since 1993.
 The Mayor of St. Petersburg and the St. Petersburg City Council members are elected to a four-year term, limited to two consecutive terms.
 Currently the mayor of St. Petersburg is Ken Welch who took office on January 6, 2022.
 The legislative body consists of eight City Council members representing each of their designated city districts.

-St. Petersburg is in Florida's 13th congressional district and is represented in Congress by Democrat Charlie Crist.
-In 2020, 49.58 percent of Pinellas County voters cast ballots for Democratic candidate and the 46th President Joe Biden.
+St. Petersburg is split between Florida's 13th congressional district, represented in Congress by Republican Anna Paulina Luna, and Florida's 14th congressional district, represented by Democrat Kathy Castor.
+The city is more left-leaning than the surrounding county.
+In 2020, 62.3% percent of voters in St. Petersburg's urban core cast their ballots for Democratic candidate Joe Biden.